 Assessing and streamlining the effectiveness of their CAPA processes will ensure organizations can identify and eliminate causes of problems in a timely manner.
 CAPA management improvements not only help organizations prevent or minimize the risk of adverse events and product failures, but they also simplify compliance with the regulatory expectations outlined in ISO 13485:2016 and 21 CFR Part 820.

-Leah Jones is the CEO of QA Connect Management Consulting, LLC, which helps medical device start-ups and large companies implement and improve their quality management systems.
+QA Connect helps medical device start-ups and large companies implement and improve their quality management systems.
 The company specializes in auditing, supplier quality, and quality engineering services.